sampolgar/ContentConnectorClassic/README.md

 ## How to use this template?
 This template includes the routes and responses required to interact with the Templafy Classic Custom Connector.

-In the content.json file, I've included a list of folders and images to be used for this template.
+In the [content.json](https://github.com/sampolgar/ContentConnector/blob/main/content.json) file, I've included a list of folders and images to be used for this template.
 Feel free to update that list to include your own images and folders.

-The 4 routes required are detailed in the article [here](https://support.templafy.com/hc/en-us/articles/4409277248273-How-to-build-a-Classic-Custom-Content-Connector-API-)
+The 4 routes required are detailed in the article [here](https://support.templafy.com/hc/en-us/articles/4409277248273-How-to-build-a-Classic-Custom-Content-Connector-API-).
+I've included [sample cURL requests](https://github.com/sampolgar/ContentConnector#curl-requests) to mirror what Templafy sends to your connector.
+The responses below are what this project sends back to Templafy.

 1. POST https://example.com/oauth2/token
 2. GET https://example.com/folders